 No: Ie (いいえ)

-When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s the way the person who gets the apology feels less bothered.
+When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s how the person who gets the apology feels less bothered.

 Sorry/ Excuse me: Sumimasen (すみません)

 Sorry (If you make a mistake: Gomen nasai (ごめんなさい)